Skip to main content

 5. Write anchor to local DB + git orphan branch

-6. Fire event to remote endpoint (if configured)
+6. POST anchor to remote (if configured) → /anchors/ingest

 7. Return git's original exit code